PX4/PX4-user_guide/en/advanced/switching_state_estimators.md

 This page shows you which state estimators are available and how you can switch between them.

 :::tip
-EKF2 is highly recommended on vehicles with a GNSS/GPS.
+EKF2 is the default and should be used unless you have a reason not to (in particular on vehicles with a GNSS/GPS).
-The Q-Estimator is recommended if you don't have GPS, and is commonly used in [multicopter racers](../config_mc/racer_setup.md).
+The Q-Estimator can be used if you don't have GPS, and is commonly used in [multicopter racers](../config_mc/racer_setup.md).
 :::

 ## Available Estimators